Detailed Comparisons

 ACM Net Cost to Public

 Circular Advantage program.
-Community pays TMC Fee — returned as Circular Royalty™ beginning Month 13.
+Community pays Beneficiation Fee (TMC Fee) — returned as Circular Royalty™ beginning 13 months after corresponding feedstock delivery.

 +$90–$180